grame-cncm/faustdoc/src/tutorials/teensy.md

 The Teensy/[Teensyduino](https://www.pjrc.com/teensy/teensyduino.html) comes with an [Audio Library](https://www.pjrc.com/teensy/td_libs_Audio.html) that can be used to synthesize sound directly on the Teensy.
 It uses a patching paradigm where DSP objects can be connected together using virtual patch chords.
 An [online tool](https://www.pjrc.com/teensy/gui/index.html) provides a user interface to this system and allows for the implementation of sound processing algorithms in a "Max/MSP way."
 Various elements can be used as the input and the output of the system (e.g., built-in Teensy DAC/ADC, audio shield, etc.).
 More information and tutorials can be found on the [Audio Library webpage](https://www.pjrc.com/teensy/td_libs_Audio.html).

 The current DSP objects of the Teensy Audio Library can be used to implement simple algorithms but their scope is relatively limited (i.e., basic oscillators, filters, etc.). [faust2teensy](../manual/tools.md#faust2teensy) can be used to implement new objects for the Teensy Audio Library using Faust.
-Since Faust is currently not able to produce fixed-point DSP C++ code, generated object use floating point arithmetic internally.
+Since Faust is currently not able to produce fixed-point DSP C++ code, generated objects use floating-point arithmetic internally.
 The main consequence is that this system will only work efficiently if it's used on a Teensy board hosting an FPU.
-Hence, we strongly recommend you to use the Teensy 3.6/4.0 for this (things will work on the 3.2, but computational power will be extremely limited).
+Hence, we strongly recommend using the Teensy 3.6/4.0 for this (things will work on the 3.2, but computational power will be extremely limited).

 This tutorial walks you through the steps of synthesizing sound with Faust on the Teensy.